hdShang/arxiv-daily/docs/cs-AI/2025-08-20/papers/250814415v1-the-agent-behavior-model-governance-and-challenges-in-the-ai-digital.md

 ---
 layout: default
-title: The Agent Behavior: Model, Governance and Challenges in the AI Digital Age
+title: "The Agent Behavior: Model, Governance and Challenges in the AI Digital Age"
 ---

 # The Agent Behavior: Model, Governance and Challenges in the AI Digital Age